Quadratic estimates for degenerate elliptic systems on manifolds with lower Ricci curvature bounds and boundary value problems: Introduction

 \subsection{Acknowledgements}

 The authors acknowledge support for several collaborative visits which enabled this work, from the Universit\'e Paris-Saclay, the Mathematical Institute at the University of Oxford, Chalmers University of Technology and the University of Gothenburg, and the Hausdorff Research Institute for Mathematics in Bonn.
 We thank David Rule for interesting mathematical discussions at the outset of this project.
 A special thanks to Lashi Bandara for his continued interest and patience while this manuscript was being completed.
+Finally, we thank the anonymous referees and Gianmarco Brocchi for comments that improved the paper.